linode/docs/docs/guides/development/javascript/typescript-functions-introduction/index.md

 const n = firstElement([1, 2, 3]);
 {{</ file >}}

-In the example above, TypeScript infers the type of <Type> from the input array and propagates that to the return value. ["a", "b", "c"] is an array of strings, so s is a string.
-[1, 2, 3] is an array of numbers, so n is a number.
+In the example above, TypeScript infers the type of `<Type>` from the input array and propagates that to the return value. `["a", "b", "c"]` is an array of strings, so `s` is a string. `[1, 2, 3]` is an array of numbers, so `n` is a number.

+{{< note >}}
 You can also constrain generics using an [extends](https://www.typescriptlang.org/docs/handbook/2/functions.html#constraints) clause.
+{{</ note >}}

 ## Optional Parameters

 JavaScript lets you give function parameters default values, which makes them optional.
-TypeScript supports that, but also lets you declare optional parameters without setting their default values.
-This is done by adding a ? after the variable name.
+TypeScript also lets you declare optional parameters without setting their default values.
+This is done by adding a `?` after the variable name, as show in the example below:

 {{< file >}}
 function f(x?: number) {